Tomkc123/Retail_Store_Sales_Power_BI_Dashboard/README.md

 Data Modeling and Star Schema:

 Created two dimension tables (Products, Customers) and one fact table Sales Transaction.
-Also created a date table using DAX expression.
+Also created a Dates table using DAX expression.

 The table dynamically scans the minimum and maximum dates present in the transactional dataset using `CALENDAR(StartDate, EndDate)`, ensuring